Selecting the Incorrect Statement: A practical guide to Critical Thinking and Problem Solving

 Question: Select the incorrect statement regarding the French Revolution:

 Analysis: Statements a, b, and d are generally considered accurate historical facts.
 Statement c is incorrect because the French Revolution was followed by a period of instability and various forms of government before a stable democracy was eventually established (and even then, the process was far from immediate).
-Therefore, c is the incorrect statement.
+Which means, c is the incorrect statement.

 Scenario 2: Scientific Reasoning